downtocode/glauss/README.md

 physengine
 =================

 This program aims to implement a physics simulations engine whilst aiming for maximum performance.
-Written in C, using the OpenGL ES 2.0 and the Freetype 2 libraries.
+Written in C, using the SDL 2, OpenGL ES 2.0 and the Freetype 2 libraries.

 Description
 -----------